GMKtec M5 Mini PC Review as Home Server

 I am happy to say this little mini PC is running Intel-based network adapters that are supported in ESXi, Proxmox, and others.

-The M5 has an AMD Radeon RX Vega 8 GPU that is capable of handling casual gaming and business applications.
+The M5 has an AMD Radeon RX Vega 8 GPU.
+This little GPU is ok for gaming every now and then and of course running business applications.
 The maximum screen resolution of 3840 x 2160 pixels and you have the choice between HDMI and displayport.

 Storage and Connectivity